 This document describes the reference software and conformance suite for the file format documents in MPEG-4 and MPEG-H. Since these documents share a lot of technology, their reference software and conformance program are being handled together.
 These documents are: ISO/IEC 14496-12, ISO/IEC 14496-14, ISO/IEC 14496-15, ISO/IEC 14496-30 and ISO/IEC 23008-12.

 The purpose of the conformance suite is to cover the set of valid features that can be exercised in the file format.
-Media conformance is not covered, though of course in order to exercise the file format features, media will be stored.
+Media conformance is not covered, though of course to exercise the file format features, media will be stored.

 Normative references